 A tomato allergy is a type 1 hypersensitivity to tomatoes.
 Type 1 allergies are commonly known as contact allergies.
 When a person with this type of allergy comes into contact with an allergen, such as a tomato, histamines are released into exposed areas such as the skin, nose, and respiratory and digestive tracts.
 In turn, this causes an allergic reaction.

 Despite the fact that tomatoes and tomato-based products are some of the most heavily consumed foods in the western diet, tomato allergies are extremely rare.
 An individual with a tomato allergy is also prone to allergic reactions with other nightshades, including potatoes, tobacco, and eggplant.
 Often, people with a tomato allergy will have a cross-reaction to latex as well (latex-fruit syndrome).

 Symptoms of a tomato allergy usually occur shortly after the allergen is consumed.
 They include:

 - coughing, sneezing, wheezing, or runny nose

-- swelling of the face, mouth, tongue, or throat (angiodema)
+- swelling of the face, mouth, tongue, or throat (angioedema)

 - anaphylaxis (very rarely)

-Although the occurrence of eczema is only around ten percent in those with food allergies, tomatoes (along with nuts) are irritants to those with eczema.
+Eczema occurs in only about 10 percent of people with food allergies.
+However, tomatoes (along with nuts) are considered irritants to those with eczema.
 Symptoms of allergy-related eczema will typically occur immediately following exposure to the allergen and may include recurrent rashes, severe itching, swelling, and redness.

-Because tomatoes are at the base of so many of the dishes westerners enjoy eating, it can be frustrating for a person with a tomato allergy to avoid the foods they love such as pizza and pasta.
-However, with a little ingenuity and preparation, an allergy sufferer can find ways to outsmart tomatoes.
+Because tomatoes are the base of so many of the dishes Westerners enjoy eating, it can be frustrating for a person with a tomato allergy to avoid the foods they love such as pizza and pasta.
+However, with a little ingenuity and preparation, a person with an allergy can find ways to outsmart tomatoes.
 Consider the following replacements:

 Makes 2 servings.